TheExtensionLab/WidgetImage/README.md

 Example Use
 -----------
-In your modules widget.xml file simply add the helper block below to the feild you want to be a image selector.
+In your modules widget.xml file simply add the helper block below to the field you want to be an image selector.

 ```
   <featured_image>